 Storyline: Batman and Robin join Scooby, Shaggy, and the team to solve mysteries in the Big Apple every day.
 Once in a while, the team is joined by the others including Superman, the Teen Titans, Flash, Wonder Woman, and Aquaman to investigate crimes and put the bad guys behind bars!
 From scarecrows and monsters to ghosts and ghouls, you will find them all in this book, scaring the wits out of our dear friends Scooby and Shaggy.

 Reading difficulty: Scooby-Doo Team-Up is a simple comic book based on the Hannah Barbara show for kids.
-The writer chooses such simple language and plots that the kids will eat up the books like sweet treats!
+The writer, employing his creative expertise, chooses such simple language and plots that the kids will eat up the books like sweet treats!

 Recommended for ages: 7-10years